SrYanCarlo/SrYanCarlo/README.md

 - 🔭 I am currently working with typescript development with stack based on react
 - 🌱 Always studying, and improving my knowledge more and more
 - 💬 Ask me about: tech, DnD, history.
-- ⚡ Technologies: React, Typescript
+- ⚡ Technologies: NextJS, React, Typescript

  <div>
   <a href="https://github.com/SrYanCarlo">